briansimiyuj/doctor-appointment-app/README.md

       a.
 It takes event, date and slotIndex as parameters
       b.
 It updates the status of the slot in the tempSchedule object
       c.
 It sets isChanged to true if the status of the slot has changed

+  5. Create a function to save the schedule